 By: Sharon Aron Baron

-The City of Coral Springs nominated the late Army Warrant Officer Joseph L. Schiro and Major Stuart Adam Wolfer for a special recognition for their service and sacrifice at the United Way Broward County Mayor’s Gala on Saturday night.
+The City of Coral Springs nominated the late Army Warrant Officer Joseph L. Schiro and Major Stuart Adam Wolfer for special recognition for their service and sacrifice at the United Way Broward County Mayor’s Gala on Saturday night.

 Joining the table of Coral Springs Mayor Skip Campbell and Commissioners Dan Daley and Joy Carter were Francis and Joseph Schiro, grandparents of Joseph, and Esther and Leonard Wolfer, parents of Stuart.